Peregrine (band): One Big Happy Heart Attack

 Recorded by producer Chris Townend (Augie March, Darren Hanlon), Heart Attack was a selection of the tracks regularly performed at the Glebe residency.

 Songs were tracked live onto two-inch tape, and featured many of the guests that had shared the Excelsior stage with the band - including fellow songwriters Paul Greene, Melanie Horsnell and Josh Schuberth back Winterford's vocals.

 A representative from Shock Music Publishing happened to enter the studio while the band was laying down one of its newer tracks, "Fingerpointing".

 Winterford's publishing and the album's distribution would later be signed with Shock.

 The album was reviewed very favourably by Australia's national newspapers - with The Australian giving it four stars and praising its "narrative wit" and "quiet charm".

 The album's opening track "Fingerpointing" was picked up by Australia's national youth radio broadcaster Triple J among others, and was featured in the radio station's 'Home and Hosed: First Harvest' compilation, and on several films and television shows.

-Second album
+Stay Inside & Misbehave

 After touring Heart Attack up and down Australia's East Coast, the band took a break in 2004/05 to allow Winterford to travel.
-Upon his return, the band reformed with new bassist Mark Holbert, and began tracking a follow-up album at Sydney's 301 Studios.
+Upon his return, the band reformed with new bassist Mark Holbert, and began tracking their 2007 album Stay Inside & Misbehave at Sydney's 301 Studios.

 The album was produced by Daniel Denholm (The Cruel Sea, Midnight Oil, Powderfinger, Alex Lloyd).